nihlaeth/WhiteRabbot/README.md

 * Add a mutation to shift X saying it's empty again.
 Now who?
 * Add a mutation to shift Y saying Wimpje takes it.
 Now who is covering X?
 Y?

+Now, let's introduce recurrence rules.

+* Return None if there isn't a shift at time T
+* Return a shift if there is one
+* What is the next shift at or after time T?
+* What is the next shift at or before time T?
+* May I have a list of shifts between T1 and T2?

+A bunch of recurrence rules together form a Schedule.

+* What shift is now?
+* What shift is there at time X today?
+* What shift is there at or after time X?

 ### The API layer